anaProdigy/Music-Events-Map/README.md

 ## 🎶🎤🎸🎶 Western Canadian Music Scene 🎶🎤🎸🎶

 Are you interested in indie live music events?
 Maybe a large crowd or festival is more your scene?
 Then the Western Canadian Music Scene is the app for you!
-This full stack web app allows users to collaboratively add upcoming music events as markers on an interactive map using the Leaflet API.
+This full-stack, single-page web application allows users to collaboratively add upcoming music events as markers on an interactive map using the Leaflet API.
 Whether you are an event organizer, musician, or a fan, you can access all of the app's features.
 This includes being able to create, edit, and delete music events; view all events and relevant event information; search for events by city/location; toggle between multiple map types, as well as add any event to a list of favourites.

 No `gig` deal, just `Hip-Hop` to it and `Rock` on!